shimohq/ioredis-tree/README.md

 ### TDEL key node

 Delete a node recursively.
-Returns the node that being deleted;
+Returns the number of nodes that being deleted;

 ```javascript
 redis.tdel('mytree', '2'); // returns 2, since "2" and "5" are deleted.